aglaszuk/Polygenic_Adaptation_Heliosperma/05_genoLike/README.md

 samtools index $file; \
 done
 ```
 ANGSD v.0.931 was then run using as input a filelist listing all bamfile.
-The -sites option was used to limit the analyses to asubset of sites at fourfold degenerate positions.
+The *-sites* option was used to limit the analyses to asubset of sites at fourfold degenerate (FFD) positions.
+The FFD positions were annotated using the R script getFFDpositions.Rmd.
 ```
 ls *realigned.bam > bam.filelist